 The study will run for approximately 78 weeks.
 Participants who qualify for this study and agree to participate will receive a daily dose of either the treatment or the placebo.
 Participants will not be aware of whether they are receiving the placebo or the active medication while in the study.
 Participation in the study is voluntary, and participants can withdraw at any time.

 Volunteer study participants needed

-True North Clinical Research is actively looking for study participants who are between 50 and 85 years old, have been diagnosed with mild to moderate Alzheimer’s disease, and are not currently taking a memory booster (medication related to memory loss).
+Centricity Research is actively looking for study participants who are between 50 and 85 years old, have been diagnosed with mild to moderate Alzheimer’s disease, and are not currently taking a memory booster (medication-related to memory loss).

 “Study participants must also designate a study partner.
 This is someone who has known them very well for at least a year and spends three or more days a week with them.
 The study partner must also attend all study visits with the participant and facilitate their involvement in the clinical trial,” says Christina.

 “Participants will visit the clinic for an initial screening period for up to eight weeks to assess if the study is suitable for them.
 If it is, they will then take part in a 52-week treatment period with approximately six in-person visits to our clinic,” she explains.
 “The drug or placebo tablet would be taken twice daily, eight hours apart.
 An additional 26-week Open Label Extension period may also be available after the treatment period has completed, in which all patients can receive the active medication.”

 Pre-Screening for any of Centricity Research trials, including the Green Memory study, begins with a current memory assessment.
 This is a free memory test, conducted at Centricity Research in Halifax or New Minas, which will help determine what, if any, level of memory impairment an individual is experiencing.
 This is not a diagnostic assessment.